-(interactive mode) and answer all the questions (there are not that many).
-Of course, Configure still provides defaults for each answer but if you accept them all, it will fail just the same, so be wary.
+(interactive mode) and answer all the questions: there are about 30 of them, and default answers are provided.
+If you accept all default answers, Configure will fail just the same, so be wary.
 In any case, we would appreciate a bug report (see the last section).